 "A Vein is a River"*

 Biological life tends to represent itself with a flourish.
 We see it in the plumage that birds use for display, blooming brightly colored flowers, and even the long whipping tails of reptiles.
-I see it in the meandering veins, arteries, and organs hidden behind the scenes inside of our bodies.
-In my work I strive to emulate the energy and visceral qualities of our biological existence.
-Each piece is a celebration of the miraculous events that take place within and between our physical bodies.
+I also see it in the meandering veins, arteries, and organs hidden behind the scenes inside of our bodies.
+In my work I strive to emulate the energy and visceral qualities of our biotic existence.
+My art is a celebration of the miraculous events that take place within and between our physical and energetic bodies.

-My art practice is situated at the crossroads of ancient ritual and modern insight, caught somewhere between the play of painterly interventions and psycho-spiritual impressions, or even the kinds of processes attributed to ceremonial healings and ecstatic states of being.
-Acting as something of a cartographer of inner and outer worlds—and even of worlds turned inside out and upside down—my aim is nothing less than to capture the profundity attributed to scale and experience given over to us as collisions between different kinds of orders, be they sub-atomic, atomic, cellular, astronomical, corporeal, consciousness, etc.
+Acting as something of a cartographer of inner and outer worlds—and even of worlds turned inside out and upside down—my aim is nothing less than to capture the complexity attributed to scale and experience given over to us as collisions between different kinds of systems, be they sub-atomic, atomic, cellular, astronomical, corporeal, consciousness, etc.

 Both active and eclectic, my compositions aim to capture a type of crossing between material and spiritual substrates.
-For me, this includes thinking about the body as a type of landscape of constant behind the scenes exchanges and interactions; of intentionality being embedded in the conflict between top-down and bottom-up processing; and of how, out of all the worlds that live and exist within other worlds is a kind or type of ‘telescoping effect’.
-In an effort to capture these mutually implicated states, my work contains references to evolution, shamanistic techniques, swarm behavior, theories of emergence, archetypal symbolism, fractals, totemic powers and many other cross-cultural symbols.
+For me, this includes thinking about the body as a type of landscape of constant behind the scenes exchanges and interactions.
+In an effort to capture these mutually implicated states, my work contains references to evolution, shamanistic techniques, swarm behavior, theories of emergence, archetypal symbolism, fractals, totemic powers, art and many other cross-cultural symbols and references.
 This process helps me to create works that are informed by varied taxonomies of the body which are subtly woven together by diagramming different models of conscious experience as a kind of network of larger, molecular and metaphysical forces.